galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 >
 {: .details}

 Despite in this training we make use of RNA STAR as mapping tool, it is possible to use different splice-aware aligner such as HISAT2.
-Independently of the tool, each record with a spliced alignment should have the XS tag in the SAM/BAM file, which indicates the genomic strand from which the RNA that produced the read originated .
+Independently of the tool, each record with a spliced alignment should have the XS tag in the SAM/BAM file, which indicates the genomic strand from which the RNA that produced the read originated.

+This step could be divided two substeps: transcriptome assembly and quantification isoform.
+The first step will allow us to obtain a description of the transcriptome, including coordinates of whole transcriipts and exon localization.
+This information will be used for improving the quantification in the second step.

-> <hands-on-title> Transcripts assembly and quantification </hands-on-title>
+> <hands-on-title>Transcriptome assembly with StringTie</hands-on-title>
 >
 > 1. {% tool [StringTie](toolshed.g2.bx.psu.edu/repos/iuc/stringtie/stringtie/2.2.1+galaxy1) %} with the following parameters:
 >    - *"Input options"*: `Short reads`